bio-tools/biotoolsDocs/api_reference_dev.rst

-Validate updating a resource
+Validate updating a tool
 -----------------------------
-Test updating a resource without it actually being saved into the database.
+Test updating a tool without it actually being saved into the database.

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.